Tyrceo/Hiring-Test-Instructions/README.md

 # Tyrceo Hiring Test

 ## Foreword
-As you'll probably realize once you're done with this test, we've generated fake data with an obvious fake backstory.
+As you'll probably realize once you're done with this test, the data is as fake as the backstory.

 ## The Story
 We ran a survey in Mallorca amongst 1st Generation Pokemon fans (Pokémon Red, Green and Blue).